matterstech/postgres-admin/README.md

 postgres-admin
 ====================

-This extension contains a list of functions describe below to manage your postgres database easily.
+This extension contains a list of functions describe below to manage your PostgreSQL database easily.

 ## Postgresql